-The questions on educational attainment applied only to progress in 'regular' schools.
+The questions on educational attainment applied only to progress in "regular" schools.
 Such schools include public, private, and parochial elementary and high schools (both junior and senior high), colleges, universities, and professional schools, whether day or night schools.
-Thus, 'regular' schooling is that which advances a person toward an elementary or high school diploma, or a college, university, or professional school degree.
+Thus, "regular" schooling is that which advances a person toward an elementary or high school diploma, or a college, university, or professional school degree.
 Schooling other than regular schools was counted only if the credits obtained were regarded as transferable to a school in the regular school system.

 School enrollment.
-For the first time since 1972, the November 1984 CPS included questions on school and college enrollment of persons 18 to 24 years old.
+The November 1986 CPS included questions on school and college enrollment of persons 18 to 24 years old.
 Enumerators were instructed to count as enrolled anyone who had been enrolled at any time during the current term or school year in any type of graded public, parochial, or other private school in the regular school system.
 Such schools include high schools, colleges, universities, and professional schools.
 Attendance may be on either a full-time or part-time basis and during the day or night.
-Thus, regular schooling is that which may advance a person toward a high school diploma, or a college, university, or professional school degree.